averbuchnir/Reggie_Online_ApiSync/README.md

 - BigQuery credentials are loaded from `auth/.env` file at startup
 - Sensor validation queries the table: `{PROJECT_ID}.{hostname}.{mac_address}_metadata`
 - All operations are logged with timestamps and duration metrics for performance monitoring
+- Metadata queries return all data (active and inactive) - filtering done in frontend
+- Active/Inactive experiment separation is visual only - all metadata is available for both
+- Payload cards automatically update visual status after metadata is fetched
+- Modal can display multiple experiments if sensor participated in several
+- Experiment sorting uses `Exp_ID_Exp_Name` format for consistent ordering

+## Planned Features

+### Metadata Editing (In Development)
+- Editable fields for inactive experiments (all fields except Frequency, LLA, RFID)
+- "Save Changes" button per sensor to send updates
+- WebSocket integration for sending modified metadata to backend
+- Backend will receive and log metadata updates (no BigQuery writes yet)

+### CSV Export (Planned)
+- Download button for sensors with `Active_Exp = False`
+- CSV format: one row per sensor with all metadata fields
+- Bulk update capability for multiple sensors

 ## License